marbl/MetagenomeScope/FEATURES_TODO.md

       	 groups, but it should be alright)

 * Hear back on how to interpret node size from GML files.

+* Show multiple assembly files for the same data at once?
+    * See [this Cytoscape.js demo](http://js.cytoscape.org/demos/310dca83ba6970812dd0/) for an example.

+* File more issue reports with Cytoscape.js.
+Remaining errors:
+    * unbundled-bezier causing the need for control-point-distances attributes for every element in the graph
+        * I need to actually work on getting this in a Minimal Working Example; for all I know this could just be some elaborate bug I accidentally introduced with data(cpd).
+    * Documentation might be wrong re: the edge weights supported by Floyd-Warshall and Bellman-Ford algorithms (it should say "numeric," instead of "positive numeric" -- would need to verify this and then submit a small pull request, I guess).

 * Account for edge multiplicity in the graph (via altering edge with in Cytoscape.js, and I think there's probably a way to do something similar in